fommil/fpmortals/manuscript/frontmatter.md

 We also recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) as further reading.
 It teaches how to write an FP library in Scala from first principles.

+A> Although this early access version of the book is making use of the A> cats library, This book may switch to using the `scalaz` library A> before completion.
+A>
+A> Cats is a technical and social project, with origins in the more A> long-standing `scalaz`.
+A>
+A> There will be a second book made available (at a discount to those who A> buy this book) covering the *other* library, whatever that may be.

 # Copyleft Notice

 This book is **Libre** and follows the philosophy of [Free Software](https://www.gnu.org/philosophy/free-sw.en.html): you